derikb/rpg-table-randomizer/README.md

 - @param {String[]} _data_ Array of strings to select from.
 - @returns {String} the randomly selected string

-Takes an array of strings and returns one of the element's value randomly.
+Takes an array of strings and returns one of the strings randomly.

 ```
 const data = [